ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ---

 Generally speaking, Monte Carlo methods consist of a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
 This technique is used throughout in areas such as physics, finance, engineering, project management, insurance, and transportation, where a numerical result is needed and the underlying theory is difficult and/or unavailable.
-It was invented by [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann) and [Stanisław  Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam) during World War II to improve decision making under uncertain conditions.
+It was invented by <a href="https://en.wikipedia.org/wiki/John_von_Neumann" target="_blank">John von Neumann</a> and <a href="https://en.wikipedia.org/wiki/Stanislaw_Ulam" target="_blank">Stanisław  Ulam</a> during World War II to improve decision making under uncertain conditions.
 It was named after a well-known casino town, called Monaco, since the element of chance is core to the modeling approach, similar to a game of roulette.

-If you are new to the subject, you may find it useful to read this [IBM article](https://www.ibm.com/cloud/learn/monte-carlo-simulation) and get acquainted with the concept first.
+If you are new to the subject, you may find it useful to read this <a href="https://www.ibm.com/cloud/learn/monte-carlo-simulation" target="_blank">IBM article</a> and get acquainted with the concept first.

 >"Unlike a normal forecasting model, Monte Carlo Simulation predicts a set of outcomes based on an estimated range of values versus a set of fixed input values.
 In other words, a Monte Carlo Simulation builds a model of possible results by leveraging a probability distribution, such as a uniform or normal distribution, for any variable that has inherent uncertainty.
 It, then, recalculates the results over and over, each time using a different set of random numbers between the minimum and maximum values.
-In a typical Monte Carlo experiment, this exercise can be repeated thousands of times to produce a large number of likely outcomes."
-[IBM](https://www.ibm.com/cloud/learn/monte-carlo-simulation)
+In a typical Monte Carlo experiment, this exercise can be repeated thousands of times to produce a large number of likely outcomes." <a href="https://www.ibm.com/cloud/learn/monte-carlo-simulation" target="_blank">IBM</a>

 ## First examples